-User-generated content, or UGC, can open businesses up to a great deal of risk.
-While the text, video, and audio that a user creates are, generally, tied to their profile and listed under their name, all of that content is nonetheless presented as part of the business’s identity.
+User-generated content, or UGC, can open businesses to a great deal of risk.
+While the text, video, and audio a user creates are generally tied to their profile and listed under their name, all of that content is nonetheless presented as part of the business’s identity.

-Even if it’s only unconscious, interacting with unwanted content can significantly affect a brand’s reputation – and if a user is led off-platform by a piece of UGC, any negative consequences that are likely to still be associated in their mind with the platform they originally came from.
+Even if it’s only unconscious, interacting with unwanted content can significantly affect a brand’s reputation – and if a user is led off-platform by a piece of UGC, any negative consequences are likely to be still associated in their mind with the platform they originally came from.

 In spite of this, the adoption of UGC in online business is continuing at a high pace.
-This is obviously the case for companies for which content and interaction are their raison d’être, such as social media networks, but it might make less obvious sense for those where this content is optional, such as online retail.
+This is the case for companies where content and interaction are their raison d’être, such as social media networks, but it might make less obvious sense for those where this content is optional, such as online retail.